caspark/factorio-a11y/README.md

   * `<item>` is the name of an item lying on the floor or on a belt within your reach
   * For example: `vacuum 10 electronic circuit` will move up to 10 basic circuits from the ground & belts into your inventory.

+NB: for convenience, if you're holding a ghost of an item and your inventory gains one of those items, the ghost will be swapped out for the real item.

 ### Fueling

 * `refuel here` will refuel the closest refuelable entity